CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 is added to the **icefields_nml** section of **ice_in** then all SIMIP variables will be turned on for output at the frequency specified by ``f_CMIP``.

+We have updated the SIMIP variables to correspond to the new `CMIP7 data request <https://wcrp-cmip.org/cmip7-data-request-v1-0/>`_.
+We have also added the ``f_CICE`` flag to help reduce duplication.
+When ``f_CICE = 'xxxxx'`` this will turn off the CICE duplicates of CMIP variables.
+However, it is possible for the user to have both.

 It may also be helpful for debugging to increase the precision of the history file output from 4 bytes to 8 bytes.
 This is changed through the ``history_precision`` namelist flag.